dav-pascual/c-graph/README.md

 - *node.c*: Implementation for node elements in the graph.
 - *node.h*: Header file for node.
 - *types.h*: Generic header.
-- *main.c*: Program which perform a series of tests and outputs results.
+- *main.c*: Program which performs a series of tests and outputs results.
 - *makefile*: Rule for 'make' to compile and execute main.

 ## Usage